rcrews/docs-website/runtime/7.0.3/index.md

 distribution of data management tools within CDP, including Cloudera Manager, which is used to configure and monitor clusters managed in CDP.

-Cloudera Runtime does not include:

-* CDP cloud services such as Data Hub, DWX, and MLX
-* CDP management tools such as the Management Console, the Workload Manager, and the Replication Manager
-* Data Catalog
-* Add-on products such as CDSW, CDF, and Metron

 To learn about installing, configuring, and managing clusters, refer to the [Cloudera Manager documentation](/cloudera-manager/{{ page.version }}/index.html).